To open class we will take a look at FlipGrid – a free video chat tool. It may come in handy if UP classes are suspended.

 Students will be organized into teams and assigned one of three apps.
 Teams will “figure out” their assigned app and prepare a sample video and brief instructional review to share back with the full class.

 There will not be any instruction on how to use the apps – we want students to be able to experience the learning curve for a new user.
 Plus we will be relying on students using their own iOS and Android smartphones – also known as BYOD (Bring your own device).

 Meet the apps and see a sample from spring ’19 class

 Toontastic – a Google project for creating animated stories.
 Choose from cast of character and backgrounds.
 Narrate and create a story.
 It runs on iOS and Android phones and tablets.
 Also select Chromebooks.
 No social network sharing features.

 Clips – an Apple project that makes cool videos designed for sharing on social media.
 Think Instagram on steroids.
 Shoot you own images or videos or use animated versions of yourself.
 Auto transcribe your words into titles.
 Add filters, stickers or shoot green screen.
 It is iOS only and runs on iPhone, iPad, and iPod Touch.
 Built in social network sharing.

-Adobe Spark Video – Part of the Adobe Spark suite.
+Adobe Express – Part of the Adobe suite.
 Built in storyboards allow you to integrate images, video, sound.
 Choose public domain images and soundtrack.
 Runs on iPhone, iPad.
 But also can be used with desktop browser.
 Built in social network sharing.